 Elkmont Nature Trail

 A few miles west from Sugarlands, along Fighting Creek Gap Road, is the famous Elkmont area.
 One way to plunge into this deeply historical ecosystem – which is also host to the annual synchronous fireflies phenomenon – is to walk the Elkmont Nature Trail, a family-friendly, 1.1 mile loop trail.
 You should encounter minimal foot traffic while enjoying the cool greenery of Elkmont Nature Trail as it winds its way through the forest.
 Dotted along the way are seasonal wild flowers and many things to see.
 From the trailhead, purchase the brochure (for 50 cents and the honor system, as with many trails in the park) that explains each of the 13 interpretive markers displayed around the loop.
+Also note that close by is the Little River Trail, one of the easiest and most pleasant trails, wide and flat.

 There are some excellent public parks in the area.
 Herbert Holt Park is located near downtown Gatlinburg.
 It has everything needed for a day adventure that can include fishing from the pier, smoking on the grill, enjoying a picnic lunch by the creek, horseshoes, and a kid’s playground.
 The park also has walking trails for leisurely strolls.